Tom Zizzo, a journalist, has also spent many years selling truck and SUV accessories.

-So you finally got that new truck you've been wanting, but now that it's sitting safely in your driveway, it looks naked.
+So, you finally got that new truck you've been wanting, but now that it's sitting safely in your driveway, it looks so naked.
 You're considering a shell or a top, maybe even a hard lid-type cover, but there are so many options.
 Where do you begin?

 I spent many years selling truck accessories, but no longer do, so I will try to help by offering this information.

 The first thing you want to ask yourself is, "How do I plan on using my new truck?
 If I put a top on the truck bed, will I still be able to use the truck in the same way?"